AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 in other chapters, where specific sections of the report are scanned by the testsuite harness to search for criteria violation messages.

+Every requirement is assigned a unique **Requirement Identifier** computed from its local name and position in the hierarchy of chapters and groups.
+This identifier is denoted as a path with slashes between each intermediate level, for example `/TOR/Ada/stmt/Core/CompoudStatements/Loop`.

-Each Testcase is assigned a unique **Testcase Identifier**, computed from its local name (chosen to be representative of its purpose) and position in the chapter/groups hierarchy.
-This identifier is denoted as a path with slashes between each intermediate level, for example `/TOR/Ada/stmt/Core/CompoudStatements/Loop/Incomplete_Iteration`.
-These identifiers are used to denote individual testcases in the Software Test Results (STR) report produced out of testuite runs for qualification.
+Likewise, each Testcase is assigned a unique **Testcase Identifier**, computed from its local name and position in the hierarchy of requirements and testcases.
+Each testcase or group is always attached to a single requirement, so testcase identifiers are continuations of the parent requirement's identifier, for example `/TOR/Ada/stmt/Core/CompoudStatements/Loop/Incomplete_Iteration`.

+These identifiers are used to denote individual testcases in the |str_doc|
+report produced out of testuite runs for qualification.

 For a more detailed description of how testscase sources are organized and how expected results are stated, please refer to the :ref:`testsuite-overview`